dieuwedeboer/scottishmetricalpsalter/README.md

 This is an application to present the metrical tunes of Scottish Psalmody in a dynamic way and to provide a web render of tunes in staff notation.
 It also aims to add tools to for the tunes and harmonisations to be played and manipulated on the web.

-The tunes here are for singing with the Scottish Metrical Psalter approved for use in public worship by the General Assembly of the Church of Scotland in 1650.
+The tunes here are for singing with the *Scottish Metrical Psalter* approved for use in public worship by the General Assembly of the Church of Scotland in 1650.
+This psalter is also knows as the *Psalms of David in Metre* and most of the Psalms are in common metre, with a few long metre and short metre versions.

 # Getting started

+You can try out a [live demo](https://dieuwedeboer.github.io/scottishmetricalpsalter) of this project.
+It should be regularly updated with the latest build from this repository via the gh-pages branch.

-Clone the repository and run `yarn && yarn start`.
+Clone the repository and run `yarn && yarn start` to get a local version of the app for local development.

+With `yarn build` you will get a completely functional Javascript app in the `./build` directory that is portable to any webserver, or you can download the compiled code from the gh-pages branch.

 # Dynamic and designed for learning tunes and harmonies